Klosmi/html-basics/JS-basic.md

 <br>

 ## __[reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)__
-  exectues a reducer function on each element of the array, resulting in a single value.
+  executes a reducer function on each element of the array, resulting in a single value.
   So its main goal is to take some array and reduce it down to a single value.

   - eg.: